 Lunar New Year

-The City of Greater Dandenong encourages and supports festivals and events as one of the major mediums for creative cultural expression that showcases our city and its unique cultural diversity.
+The City of Greater Dandenong encourages and supports festivals and events as a way to celebrate and showcase the rich cultural diversity of our community.

 Preparing for your event

-If you are planning to hold an event in an outdoor public space in the City of Greater Dandenong, please notify the Festivals and Events Team at least 12 weeks before your event date.
+If you plan to hold an event in an outdoor public space in the City of Greater Dandenong, you must apply for an event permit if:

 • The event will likely attract more than 30 people.

-• You plan to have market stalls, food stalls or food trucks trading in a public outdoor space.
+• Includes market stalls, food stalls or food trucks trading in a public outdoor space.

-If your event does not meet one or more of the above conditions, it may be considered a casual booking.
-Casual bookings are generally low risk, informal gatherings of less than 30 people, such as picnics, regular sporting fixtures, or gatherings with little or no equipment.
-If you believe your event is a casual booking, please only apply for the Casual use of a park, reserve or sports ground
+Events not meeting these criteria may be considered a casual booking.
+Casual bookings are low-risk, informal gatherings of less than 30 people, such as picnics, regular sporting fixtures, or gatherings with little or no equipment.
+If you believe your event is a casual booking, please apply for the Casual use of a park, reserve or sports ground

 If your event requires an event permit:

-1. Make sure you have booked the venue for your event.
-Submit the Intention to hold an event form or contact the Festivals and Events Team to confirm availability of the venue with your proposed dates and times on events@cgd.vic.gov.au
+1. Ensure your venue is booked.
+Submit the Intention to hold an event or contact the Festivals and Events Team to confirm availability of the venue.

-2. Apply for the Casual use of a park, reserve or sports ground.
-If you plan to have your event at Harmony Square, Springvale Community Hub, Noble Park Skate Park or Multicultural Place, you do not need to submit this application form.
+2. Apply for the Casual use of a park, reserve or sports ground, unless using Harmony Square, Springvale Community Hub, Multicultural Place, or Noble Park Skate Park.

 For events on private land, please visit Private land.